replicatedhq/kots.io/content/kotsadm/access/securing-the-console.md

 It is also possible to regulate access to the Admin Console resources based on the roles of individual users within your organization.

 To begin, click on "Add a group" under the "Role Based Access Control" secion.
-Then, enter a group name - the name must match one of the defined groups in your organization.
+Then, enter a group name that matches one of the group names already established with your identity provider.
 Next, choose one of the pre-defined Admin Console roles to be assigned to that group, and click "Add group".

 ![Role Based Access Control](/images/identity-service-kotsadm-rbac.png)